 Cuba is composed of several ethnic groups and is home to people of different nationalities.
 They regard the Cuban nationalities as their citizenry and not the basis of ethnic identity.
 Most of them are descendants of the Spaniards and have experienced the influence of different aspects of the Western culture.
-The early Spanish settlers, the French, Portuguese and the even the West Africans have impacted the general culture of the country.
+The early Spanish settlers, the French, Portuguese and the West Africans have impacted the general culture of the country.
 The census done in 2012 revealed that it had a population of over 11 million.
 The cities that had the largest numbers include Havana which had over two million people.
 Other leading cities such as Santa Clara and Guantanamo are the other cities with high population.

 Major Ethnic Groups In Cuba